mintty/mintty/wiki/Keycodes.md

 ## AltGr ##

 The right Alt key, which is labelled [AltGr](http://en.wikipedia.org/wiki/AltGr_key) on most non-US keyboards, allows to type additional characters on many keyboard layouts.
 When the keyboard layout does not have a keycode for an AltGr combination, the AltGr key is treated as Alt instead.

-The _Ctrl+LeftAlt is AltGr_ setting allows combinations of either Ctrl key with the left Alt key to also be treated as AltGr.
+The `CtrlAltIsAltGr` setting (_Ctrl+LeftAlt is AltGr_ in the Options dialog) allows combinations of either Ctrl key with the left Alt key to also be treated as AltGr.

+The `AltGrIsAlsoAlt` setting enables fallback of the AltGr key to the function of the Alt modifier for those keys that do not have an AltGr mapping in the keyboard layout.

 ## Ctrl ##